Welcome to our series on Design Thinking methods and activities. You’ll find a full list of posts in this series at the end of the page.

 Then have each stakeholder write out scenarios where users, journalists, and celebrities would talk about how their products makes them successful or helps improve their quality of life.

-For example, an Lift executive might write the following for each section:
+For example, an Lyft executive might write the following for each section:

-- Twitter: “I just rode with the coolest Lift driver.
+- Twitter: “I just rode with the coolest Lyft driver.
 He was super friendly and drove us thru @TacoBell omwh. #winning”

-- New York Times Headline: “Lift Gets $500 Million in New Funding Due to Overwhelming Demand”
+- New York Times Headline: “Lyft Gets $500 Million in New Funding Due to Overwhelming Demand”

-- Celebrity Endorsement: Bill Nye endorses Lift as champion for helping combat climate change!
+- Celebrity Endorsement: Bill Nye endorses Lyft as champion for helping combat climate change!

 The advanced version of the exercise is fun and impactful for a couple reasons.
 First, it helps frames participants feedback by helping them be more specific with their feedback.
 Second, it’s fun to think through scenarios of people saying encouraging things about your product plus it offers a chance to include user feedback and perceptions (Twitter) and business goals (New York Times).